ulikoehler/rustylink/README.md

 This crate parses Simulink `slx` files into a JSON representation and optionally provides code to display or analyze the model.

+**Important note:** At the moment, we only support the R2025a+ file format.
+At the moment, there are no plans to support older formats, but contributions are welcome.

 ![](docs/Screenshot.png)

 This viewer is intended to be a starting point for building your own tools around Simulink models.
 While it does not intend to be a complete Simulink viewer (many features are unsupported), it is still useful for automation tasks.